Student media guide to copyright law

 Fair use therefore authorizes the use of limited amounts of copyrighted works for purposes like news reporting and education so long as the use does not destroy the commercial value of the copyrighted work.
-Thus, a student newspaper can probably reproduce a single photograph -- particularly one that is reduced in size from the original -- from the package art from the "You Oughta Know" CD to illustrate a review of the CD without obtaining Alanis Morissette's (or her record company's) permission.
+Thus, a student newspaper can probably reproduce a single photograph -- particularly one that is reduced in size from the original -- of the cover of "The Fault in Our Stars" to illustrate a review of the book without obtaining John Green's (or his publishing company's) permission.
 Other fair uses probably include: use of a single frame from a comic strip to illustrate a news article reporting the retirement of the strip's creator; reprinting a Joe Camel advertisement taken from a national magazine to illustrate a story on the effect of cigarette advertising on minors; reprinting two lines from the senior class song as part of a yearbook editor's "The Year Gone By" column.
 But using an entire comic strip or Joe Camel advertisement on senior class T-shirts or printing all the lyrics from the senior class song on the inside cover of the yearbook will probably not be fair uses.

 The basics of copyright law are not difficult to understand, particularly when you understand the reasoning behind the law.
 While this short guide will not provide you with all of the answers you need, it should at least alert you as to the questions you must ask.

 For those needing additional help, the Student Press Law Center provides free legal information to student journalists and their advisers on copyright and other issues.
 Please contact us.

 1. 17 U.S.C. §§ 101-1101.